 Tell me about the process of recording vocals for “Stranger”.

 We recorded through an SM7B.
-As a mic it seems to work on a lot of male vocals, and has good presence.
+It seems to work on a lot of male vocals and has good presence.
 There wasn’t a lot of thought put into that.
 It was what we had at the time, and Alfie sounded good on it.
 I tend to record my vocals without compression, unless there are dynamic problems.
 I’ll add in-the-box compression afterwards and vocal rides if I have to.

 Were the drums programmed?